iceleekuleo/openshift-angular-example/README.md

 Angular.js app with node.js and MongoDB on OpenShift
 ====================

-This git repository helps you get up and running quickly w/ a Angular.js application with node.js and MongoSB  on OpenShift.
+This git repository helps you get up and running quickly w/ a Angular.js application with nodejs on OpenShift.
-The backend database is MongoDB and the database name is the same as your application name (using $ENV['OPENSHIFTAPP_NAME']).
+The backend database is MongoDB and the database name is the same as your application name (using process.env.OPENSHIFT_APP_NAME).
 You can call your application by whatever name you want (the name of the database will always match the application).